ArthurSudbrackIbarra/cloney-documentation/docs/creators/dynamic-file-generation.md

 Let's break down what's happening within this template:

+!!! note ""

-1. `{{- define "currency-file-content" -}} ... {{- end -}}`: This defines a template named `currency-file-content` that will be used to generate the content of each currency's page.
+    `{{- define "currency-file-content" -}} ... {{- end -}}`: This defines a template named `currency-file-content` that will be used to generate the content of each currency's page.

+!!! note ""

-2. `{{- range .currencies }} ... {{- end }}`: This iterates through the list of currencies provided in your YAML data.
+    `{{- range .currencies }} ... {{- end }}`: This iterates through the list of currencies provided in your YAML data.

+!!! note ""

-3. `{{- $fileName := printf "%s.html" .name }}`: This creates a variable named `fileName` to store the name of the file to be generated.
+    `{{- $fileName := printf "%s.html" .name }}`: This creates a variable named `fileName` to store the name of the file to be generated.
 The file name will be constructed using the currency's name with the `.html` extension.

+!!! note ""

-4. `{{- toFile $fileName "currency-file-content" . }}`: This generates a file named `fileName` using the `currency-file-content` template and the current currency as the context.
+    `{{- toFile $fileName "currency-file-content" . }}`: This generates a file named `fileName` using the `currency-file-content` template and the current currency as the context.
 This is where the dynamic file generation happens.

 ### Generated Output